 IFRS 16 establishes a comprehensive framework for recognition, measurement and classification of leases and requires lessees to recognize assets and liabilities for most leases.
 It has replaced International Accounting Standard ("IAS") 17 Leases and related interpretations.
-The Company has adopted IFRS 16 retrospectively from January 1, 2019 and has not restated comparatives for the 2018 reporting period, as permitted under the specific transitional provisions in the standard.
+As at January 1, 2019, the Company adopted all of the requirements of IFRS 16 using the modified retrospective approach.
+The modified retrospective approach does not require restatement of prior period financial information and continues to be reported under IAS 17, Leases and IFRIC 4, Determining Whether an Arrangement Contains a Lease.
 The reclassifications and adjustments arising from the new leasing rules are recognized on the opening statement of financial position on January 1, 2019 to the extent they arise; however, no adjustments were necessary to the Company's opening retained earnings as a result of the adoption of this standard.
 With respect to the Company's office leases, a \$1.7 million right-of-use asset and a corresponding liability for the same amount was recognized as at January 1, 2019.
-Adoption of the new standard did not give rise to any material changes to the Company's processes or IT controls.

 On adoption of IFRS 16, the Company recognized lease liabilities in relation to leases which had previously been classified as operating leases under the principles of IAS 17 Leases.
-These liabilities were measured at the present value of the remaining lease payments, discounted using the Company's incremental borrowing rate as of January 1, 2019.
-The associated right-of-use assets were measured at an amount equal to the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognized in the statement of financial position as at December 31, 2018.
+These liabilities were measured at the present value of the remaining lease payments, discounted using the Company's incremental borrowing rate of 7% as of January 1, 2019.
+The associated right-of-use assets were measured at an amount equal to the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognized in the statement of financial position as at December 31, 2019.
+The current portion of the lease liability is split between accounts payable and accrued liabilities (\$307,500 at December 31, 2019) and long term-lease liability (\$1,158,546 at December 31, 2019).